 Great American Packaging believes in doing our part to help save the planet.
 We are dedicated to creating a clean and healthy work place for our employees, our customers and for the environment.
-And now we are introducing GAP Eco-Films.
-It's a new line of Recyclable Pouches, Barrier Films and more!
-(Learn more).
+And now we are introducing GAP Eco-Films -- Our new eco-friendly product lines including Compostable Films, Recyclable Pouches & more (Learn more).

 - We recycle 100% of our plastic industrial waste.

 - Exceed industry requirements for AQMD VOC removal